Johnny Thunder created by John B. Wentworth and Stanley Aschmeier

 Daisy and Johnny broke up sometime after the war, probably because of Johnny's poor career prospects and perhaps because of the bratty Peachy Pet, who antagonized Daisy's young niece. (#65)

-The Thunderbolt was known to have proper parents (Flash Comics #42), and in his native dimension, he married another entity and they bore a son, Shocko.
+The Thunderbolt was known to have proper parents (Flash Comics #42), and in his native dimension, he married and bore a son, Shocko.
 Shocko later met and befriended Peachy Pet. (#69) Peachy Pet learned that she could summon Shocko by saying her own magic words, "sez me." (#71) The children later had several adventures together. (#73, 75, 80) Note: Thunderbolt and his wife called each other by names like "Mildred," "Archibald" and "Oswald," which were probably nicknames, inspired by American culture.

 Call of the Canary